theawayteam/since/README.md

 - Use the generated API Gateway URL to populate the Slash Command form
 - Install the app in a testing account using the Manage Distribution Sharable URL (needed to trigger team persistence in DynamoDB)
 - Enable Interactive Components with the same serverless URL

+### Logging
+Logs are pushed to LogDNA using the CloudWatch LogDNA integration.
+Logs are streamed from the CloudWatch stream to a LogDNA provided Lambda function and sent asynchronously so logging doesn't slow down core processing.
+The CloudWatch log filter used is `?debug ?info ?warn ?error`.